CathyCha/BubbleEnrich/README.md

 * BubbleEnrich

-The function BubbleEnrich was authored by Yeon Joo Cha and makes use of the <code>enricher()</code> function from <code>clusterProfiler</code> package along with disease to gene annotations from DisGeNET to get enrichment results of the gene set of interest.
+The function BubbleEnrich was authored by Yeon Joo Cha and makes use of the <code>enricher()</code> function from <code>clusterProfiler</code> package along with disease to gene annotations from DisGeNET to get disease phenotype enrichment results of the gene set of interest and HGNC gene id to HGNC symbol annotation.
 It also makes use of the ggplot function and the ggrepel package to plot a bubble graph of the enrichment results.

 &nbsp;